adiyoss/AutoVowelDuration/README.md

 ## Content
 The repository contains code for vowel duration measurement, feature extraction, visualization tools and results analysis
- - back_end folder: contains the training algorithms, it can be used for training the model on new datasets or using different features.
+ - `back_end folder`: contains the training algorithms, it can be used for training the model on new datasets or using different features.
- - front_end folder: contains the features extraction algorithm, it can be used for configuring different parameters for the feature extraction or just for visualization.
+ - `front_end folder`: contains the features extraction algorithm, it can be used for configuring different parameters for the feature extraction or just for visualization.
- - analysis folder: contains the R scripts that were used to evaluate the results in [Automatic Measurement of Vowel Duration via Structured Prediction](https://todo).
+ - `analysis folder`: contains the R scripts that were used to evaluate the results in [Automatic Measurement of Vowel Duration via Structured Prediction](https://todo).
- - data folder: contains two folders, the first one called wav (contains a wav file and its manual annotation), and the second is pred_text_grid (contains the predicted TextGrid file).
+ - `data folder`: contains two folders, the first one called wav (contains a wav file and its manual annotation), and the second is pred_text_grid (contains the predicted TextGrid file).
 This example can be used to test our tool.
- - visualization folder: contains features and features functions visualization tools.
+ - `visualization folder`: contains features and features functions visualization tools.

 ## Installation
 Currently the code runs on MacOSX and Linux only.